Last Updated on December 14, 2023

 By Tony Tedeschi

-“The ice caves look really dramatic,” Candy offers.
+“Ice caves in Iceland look really dramatic,” Candy offers.
 “Let’s plan on seeing those, too.”

 More often than not, my wife has the best suggestions.